crystal-ruby/pages/_posts/2017-04-07-how-not-to-interpret.md

 ## Up next

 More grunt-work.
-Now that Vool replaces the ast the ode from rubyx/passes has to be "ported" to use it.
+Now that Vool replaces the ast the code from rubyx/passes has to be "ported" to use it.
 That means:
 - class extraction and class object creation
 - method extraction and creation
 - type creation by ivar analysis